raoul2000/yii2-workflow/guide/quick-start.md

 ## Create A Workflow

 A workflow is defined as a PHP class that implements the raoul2000\workflow\base\IWorkflowDefinitionProvider interface.
-This interface defines the *getDefinition()* method that must return an array representing the workflow.
+This interface include the *getDefinition()* method that must return an array representing the workflow.

 Let's define a very *simple workflow* that will be used to manage posts in a basic blog system.

 <img src="images/workflow1.png"/>

-Here is the PHP class that implements the definition for ou workflow :
+Here is the PHP class that implements the definition for our workflow :

 *PostWorkflow.php in @app/models*
 ```php